PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 When a user clicks on a linked pathway name — for example, the one labeled (**A**) in the visualisation — the application dynamically renders the selected pathway.
 See figure below:

 ![InteractivityHyperlink_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/InteractivityHyperlink_Image2.png)
-*Fig. 7a.
+*Fig. 10a.
 Navigation from pathway name to pathway visualisation.*

 ##### b).
 Pop-up Windows

 ![Interactivity_Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Interactivity_Image1.png)
-*Fig. 7b.
+*Fig. 10b.
 Interactivity visualisation.*

 i). *Enzyme:*
-Click on the "Enzyme" label (**B**), it opens a pop-up window displaying detailed information about the selected enzyme, which includes:
+Clicking on the "Enzyme" label (**B**), opens a pop-up window displaying detailed information about the selected enzyme, which includes:
 - Enzyme name.
 - Enzyme code (EC).
 - Mean logFC.